 No. If your school does not field a team in the THSBA, you may compete with us.
 FYI-Marcus H.S. has fielded a team the past several years.
 If you attend Marcus, please check with Mr. Skelton to see who is the team advisor this year.

 How do I sign up?

-Plan to attend the meeting on August 19th.
+Plan to attend the preseason informational meeting in August.
 Bring your parent(s) and a checkbook!
 The meeting time and location will be posted on the “news” page of the website the first week of August.